What is Counselling?

 A psychotherapist working in a hospital is likely to be more concerned with severe psychological disorders than the wider range of problems about which it is appropriate to consult a counsellor.
 In private practice, however, a psychotherapist is more likely to accept clients whose need is less severe.
 Similarly, in private practice a counsellor's work will overlap with that of a psychotherapist.
 Those counsellors, however, who work for voluntary agencies or in educational settings such as schools and colleges usually concentrate more on "everyday" problems and difficulties of life than on the more severe psychological disorders.
 Many are qualified to offer therapeutic work which in any other context would be called psychotherapy".

 Are counselling and therapy the same as psychoanalysis?
-Do I have to lie on the couch?
+Do I have to lie on a couch?

 The incorrect and often comical representation of therapy, counselling, and psychoanalysis in art and the media adds to the confusion in the way the public imagines these procedures.